 Categories

 Is it true that "natural wax" is used in many places?

-The "Job Yearbook," edited by The Asahi Shimbun Company, is a unique educational resource that clearly introduces the unique work of various leading Japanese companies and organizations.
-It was distributed to all elementary and junior high schools nationwide, as well as some high schools, in July of this year.
+The "Job Yearbook" is a very unique educational material edited by the Asahi Shimbun Company, which clearly introduces the unique jobs of various leading companies and organizations in Japan.
+In July of this year, it was distributed to all elementary and junior high schools nationwide, as well as some high schools.

-For example, what comes to mind when you hear the word "wax"?
-I'm sure many of you think of candles on a cake.
-The wax produced primarily by plants and insects is called "natural wax."
+For example, what comes to mind when you hear the word wax?
+I'm sure many people think of the candles on a cake.
+Of that wax, the kind mainly produced by plants and insects is called "natural wax."

-the development of convenience stores and mail order, interest in and concern for things themselves has waned beyond their convenience, and we often fail to notice their true quality and value, such as what they are made of or how to properly care for them.
+With the development of convenience stores and online shopping, our interest in products has waned beyond their convenience, and we often fail to notice their true quality and value, such as what they are made from or how to handle them properly.

-Take bamboo shoots for example.
-Nowadays, supermarkets and convenience stores stock a wide selection of ready-to-eat prepackaged shoots, so people often buy them for their convenience.
-However, until recently, you had to buy skinned, soiled shoots and prepare them yourself.
-Only then could you appreciate the difference in taste and texture between real bamboo shoots and those sold at convenience stores, which had been pre-processed for easy eating.
-You also realized how much work went into preparing them for consumption.
+To use bamboo shoots as an example, nowadays supermarkets and convenience stores are filled with ready-to-eat packaged bamboo shoots, and I think many people buy them for convenience.
+However, not so long ago, people would buy bamboo shoots with the soil still attached and prepare them themselves.
+Only then could they truly appreciate the difference in taste and texture between real bamboo shoots and the processed ones sold in convenience stores, and realize the amount of effort that went into preparing them for consumption.
 In

-this age of convenience, I sincerely hope that this "Business Yearbook" will inspire children to discover the true essence of the things around us, to take a deeper interest in the foods we eat and use, and to appreciate the preciousness of even the flowers and grasses that bloom by the roadside that we pass by without noticing until now.
-It is my sincere hope that this "Business Yearbook" will foster in children the sensitivity to nature that we have always had.
+this age of abundance of convenient things, I sincerely hope that this "Job Yearbook" will serve as an opportunity to learn about the essence of things around us, to take more interest in the things we eat and use without thinking, and to cherish each and every flower and weed blooming by the roadside that we previously overlooked.
+I hope that this sensitivity to nature and the natural world that people originally possessed will grow strong in children.

-And I sincerely hope that the coming era of natural product manufacturing that is kind to people and the earth, in line with the SDGs, will spread step by step to future children all over the world.
+And with heartfelt hope that this era of natural product manufacturing, which is kind to people and the planet, will spread step by step to future generations of children around the world.

+Categories